raku-community-modules/Testo/README.md

 }
 ```

-Similar to `Test.pm6`'s `subtest`.
+Similar to `Test`'s `subtest`.
 Groups a number of tests into a... group
 with its own plan.
 The entire group counts as 1 test towards the planned/ran
 number of tests.